xigadee/Microservice/Xigadee.Platform/_Docs/WhatIsAMicroservice.md

 Instead of building your application as one big system, we break it down in to these smaller composable piece, that can be designed, tested and deployed independently from each other.
 In general Microservices have the following properties:

 1. **Complete**
-	- A Microservice should only seek to deliver a small - but complete - set of business funtionality; otherwise we will start to build the type of application that we are trying to avoid.
+	- A Microservice should deliver a small - but complete - set of business capability.
-	A good example of this would be a Customer Microservice that only deals with the interaction with a customer, while another Microservice would handle the purchases for that customer.
+	A good example of this would be in a eCommerce solution, where we create a Customer Microservice that specifically deals with the storing a customer's details.
+Another Microservice would be created to handle the purchases for that customer.
 	Basically, a Microservice should do one job well, not a multitude of disparate unrelated tasks.
 In a sense this is similar to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) for software development, but on a slightly larger scale.
 	A Microservice should have the ability to be independently updated without affecting the rest of the application.
 2. **Scalable and Elastic**
 	- Generally when the load on a particular service increases, the technology that implements the service allows it to scale-out to multiple instances to handle this additional load.
 Using Microservices, we can scale just the Microservices that are under heavy load.
 This is especially important for systems that have different operating characteristics over time, i.e. night time batch loads are different to daytime loads.
 This way we don't have to plan for the maximum possible throughput, but can be more flexible and adjust our capability when required.
 3. **Resilient**
-	- Microservices based applications should handle a particular service being unavailable, and should be eventually consistent.
+	- Microservices based applications should design for failure, specifically where a Microservice is temporarily unavailable.
+The overall system and should be eventually consistent.
 4. **Composable**
 	- One of the key benefits of using Microservices, is that it allows for the reuse of the Microservice in other applications or services.
 We are building a capability that can be consumed when needed, i.e. a Customer Microservice.
 How we consolidate that service in to the application can be changed and adjusted over time.
 We now have a Customer capability, but we are open to integrate that in to other applications as our needs change, without the worry of breaking existing functionality as this service is not tightly coupled in to a specific business function.
 5. **Minimal**